navcoin/navcoin-org/content/for-individuals/index.md

 description: ""
 ---
 {{< hero_section
-titleText="NavCoin | For Beginners"
+titleText="Welcome To NavCoin"
-paragraphText="----!!need copy!!!-----Is your business ‘future ready?’
-More and more people are looking for ways to pay using their digital currency.
-If you want to stay ahead of the trend, now’s the time to start accepting it at your store and online.
-NavCoin has the right payment solution for your business." imgSrc="/images/for-beginners/beg-hero.svg"
+paragraphText="If you're new to this project, and not sure where to start, then here are some handy steps to follow." imgSrc="/images/for-beginners/beg-hero.svg"
 >}}
 {{< step_container_section
-    titleText="Get started here"
+    titleText="Getting started"
-    subtitleText="If you're new to this project, then here are some handy resources that make set up easy."
+    subtitleText=""
 >}}
   {{< step
       titleText="Step 1: Learn about NavCoin"
       imgSrc="/images/for-beginners/beg-learn.svg"
-      text=" NavCoin; an affordable, fast and eco friendly crypto currency.
-Since 2014, an entire ecosystem has developed around NavCoin from, easy to use mobile wallets to simplified private payment solutions - all built and maintained by an active international community without an central authority or governance." buttonText="Read more"
+      text=" NavCoin; an affordable, fast and eco-friendly cryptocurrency.
+Since 2014, an entire ecosystem has developed around NavCoin from easy to use mobile wallets to simplified private payment solutions - all built and maintained by an active international community without an central authority or governance." buttonText="Read more"
       buttonUrl="/why-navcoin"
       buttonImgSrc="/images/icons/rightward-arrow.svg"